Major Depressive Disorder

 Bipolar Disorder is characterized by frequent and unpredictable shifts in mood and behavior.
 During the “high” period, bipolar persons often experience a surge of euphoria and physical energy.
 While this may seem ideal, the emotions and perceptions in the euphoric phase of Bipolar Disorder form a distorted, manic caricature of true happiness.
 Risky financial decisions, reckless driving, and other inappropriate behaviors result from these manic episodes.
 A sharp downturn follows, bringing with it depression, lack of energy, confusion, fearfulness, despair and thoughts of suicide.
 Sufferers of bipolar disorder constantly struggle to navigate the endless treadmill of emotional fluctuations that may range from elation to suicidal despair within an extremely short period of time.

 Mood disorders do not always manifest in a dramatic display of symptoms.
-Sufferers of Dysthymic Disorder experience many of the challenges faced by those with Major Depressive Disorder.
+Sufferers of Pervasive Depressive Disorder experience many of the challenges faced by those with Major Depressive Disorder.
 Low self-esteem, indecisiveness, and persistent fatigue remain.
-The danger of Dysthymic Disorder lies in its insidious and chronic nature.
+The danger of Pervasive Depressive Disorder lies in its insidious and chronic nature.
 Those affected by this disorder may feel that because their symptoms aren’t severe, they should be able to overcome them.
-But studies show that untreated Dysthymic Disorder can lead to work difficulties, unstable family relationships, and even early death.
+But studies show that untreated Pervasive Depressive Disorder can lead to work difficulties, unstable family relationships, and poor physical health.